 4. Ice, Ice Baby

 Ice happens to be one of the coolest things in the natural world, in my opinion.
 It creates wonderful, intricate shapes and reflects light in a beautiful array of blues.
-Whether it’s on a hike, snowmobile or kayak you can find your ice fix!
+Whether it’s on a hike, snowmobile or kayak you can find your ice fix when you visit Nunavut.

 5. Clarify misconceptions about Inuit